ROB GRAAFLAND

 Sunday Painting School

 In 1901, Rob Graafland founded the Sunday Painting School for Decorative Art (Zondagsschilderschool voor Decoratieve Kunsten) in cooperation with the Stadsteekeninstituut.
 Graafland had made a start with this in 1899 all by himself, and fifteen pupils had signed up for his class who were willing to pay f 0.25 per lesson.
 In November 1899, therefore, Graafland proposed the foundation of this Sunday Painting School for talented pupils of the Stadsteekeninstituut.
-His proposals were discussed by the Committee on 30 November 1899 but they decided not to support him.
+His proposals were discussed by the Committee on 30 November, 1899 but they decided not to support him.
 The reason being that if only twelve of the fifteen pupils were paying for this course, the proceeds would not cover the expenses (apparently this was not an issue for Graafland).
 The Committee also disapproved of a course which would be a risk to the teacher without an existing official relationship with the Committee.
-The Stadsteekeninstituut itself was not yet ready to organise a Sunday Painting School, since high ranking officials had decided that such a course was not yet desirable for the time being.
+The Stadsteekeninstituut itself was not yet ready for a Sunday Painting School as high ranking officials had decided that such a course was not yet desirable for the time being.
 But in 1901 Graafland's proposals became reality.
-At the meeting of 26 November 1901, the Committee founded a painting course commencing January 1902 on Sunday morning from 9am to 12 noon.
-Graafland was appointed teacher, teaching drawing and painting skills, and the venue would be in the ... of Graafland (hard to make out in the minutes).
+At the meeting of 26 November, 1901, the Committee founded a painting course commencing January 1902 on Sunday morning from 9am to 12 noon.
+Graafland was appointed teacher, teaching drawing and painting skills, and the venue would be in the ... of Graafland (illegible in the minutes).
 The official name would be the Sunday Painting School for Decorative Art (Zondagsschilderschool voor Decoratieve Kunsten).

 Dr. Monique Dickhaut described Graafland in Meeting Rob Graafland (Onmoeting met Rob Graafland 2010) as an enthusiastic teacher at the Sunday Painting School, who did not only taught the technical and artistic features of drawing and painting art but got his pupils also acquainted with art and culture in every sense of the word which, as she added, must have been a revelation to these young people most of whom were from working-class families.